Perimenopause: Perils To Pearls

 A warning sign for my flashes, temper, or sex drive, depending on the day.
 Or hour.
 Or minute really.

-But the worst of it has come in the form of some uninvited and very unwelcome visitors: panic attacks.
+But the worst of it came in the form of some uninvited and very unwelcome visitors: panic attacks.
 Especially while trying to sleep.
 I am not someone to shy away from self-investigation, so I chose to look them dead in the eye and confront these episodes from all angles to eliminate other possible causes through talk therapy, energy work, spiritual guidance, and various medical check ups.
 Because we have to advocate for ourselves, our health, and our happiness.
 And I was, and still am, determined to keep my midlife experience an AWAKENING and not a CRISIS.

 Panic attack survival position: Eventually I learned to hold my own hand, say I love you, and surrender to the fear.